TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-config-ac-access-session-policies-apollo.md

 ## Troubleshooting access and session policies in Cloud App Security

 Access and session policies in Cloud App Security allow you to configure adaptive controls that are enforced in real time.
-Use the troubleshooting guide, and relevant how-to videos to resolve the following issues:
+Follow the troubleshooting guide, and how-to videos to resolve the following issues:
 - I'm getting an error when trying to create policies
 - My access or session policy is not enforced as expected

 :::Section Recommended Solution:::

-## **Recommended Steps**
+### Recommended steps

 1. If you are using Azure Active Directory, in the Active Directory portal, in the relevant Conditional Access policy, under **Session**, make sure that **Use Conditional Access App Control** is selected.